 - Remove with a slotted spoon and place in the egg carton or gently on a wire baking rack to dry.

 IMPORTANT: Food coloring can stain, so be sure you’ve protected clothing, tables, carpet, etc. before starting this project!
 We love these inexpensive aprons for kids.
+Also, be sure to have an entire paper towel roll handy!

 Can you dye eggs without the shell?